 Baphrem nodded.
 “Tonight, we’re going to go in and get out quick.
 Our greatest advantage is time and numbers.
 I need you to stay here, guarding Viddion while Klias and I go do this.”

-There were a couple of displeased looks around the guards but no one said a thing.
+There were a couple of displeased looks around the guards, but no one said a thing.

 “They’ll have guns,” Ias mentioned softly.